GPS/GNSS device & application testing

 Although all of these GNSS chipsets or modules are still relying on a single frequency (E1/L1) to determine location, the uptake of the new L2C/E5/L5 signals is expected in the coming years.
 This will improve accuracy even further, especially in urban canyons.

 Apart from customer demand, big players like Apple and Google are shaping the landscape of GNSS-integrated products.
-Google, for example, announced at their annual developer-focused conference in May 2016 that it will give application developers access to raw GNSS measurements from a phone.
-This means developers can get pseudoranges, dopplers and carrier phase from a phone or tablet which usually only features in high-end GPS receivers.
+Google, for example, gave application developers access to raw GNSS measurements from a phone in the Android N operating system since the end of 2016 and continued to do so in subsequent Android releases.
+This means developers can get pseudoranges, dopplers and carrier phase from a phone or tablet, which usually only features in high-end GPS receivers.
 This will give app developers more resources to create innovative applications.

 YES.
 There are currently three worldwide operational GNSS constellations; GPS, GLONASS and BeiDou.
 All three are covered by RACELOGIC's GPS simulators, as are the new Galileo constellations currently under development.

 LabSat 3 is capable of recording one, two or three constellations at on the L1/B1 frequency band depending upon which model is used.
 LabSat is also capable of recording the signals from the augmentation systems.
 The Space Based Augmentation Systems (SBAS) provide satellite broadcast correction signals back to earth to improve accuracy and integrity.
 LabSat will record the US based Wide Area Augmentation System (WAAS), the European Geostationary Navigation Overlay Service (EGNOS) and the Japanese MSAS system signals alongside the GPS navigation signals.
 So during replay you can test your devices ability to use these services without leaving the Laboratory.